 We want to be experienced as an honest, serious and respectable business partner by our various stakeholders.

-Development, manufacture, sales and trade with friction components for scooters and motorcycles, motorsport, wind turbines and other industrial friction components.
+Development, manufacturing, sales and trade with friction components for scooter, motorcycles, motorsport, wind turbines and other industrial friction components

 Kuopiovej 11, 5700 Svendborg (Site addition date: 2001-11-08)